Students Helping Students Get Safe Water

 H2O For Life and Lifewater connect schools around the world.

-For nearly five years Lifewater has worked with H2O For Life to connect students in North America with students in Africa and Asia promoting the idea of students helping students.
+For nearly five years Lifewater has worked with H2O For Life to connect students in North America with students in Africa and Asia promoting the idea of students helping students get safe water.
 Through year-long education and fundraising efforts in North American classrooms and schools, children have helped to bring safe water, sanitation, and hygiene to children in need in Ethiopia and Democratic Republic of Congo (DRC).

 H2O For Life is an organization that recruits and equips classrooms and schools in North America to help other students around the world get safe water, improved sanitation, and hygiene education.
 A group of students helping students commit to learning about the global water and sanitation crisis and raise enough money over the course of the year to help another class or school get safe water.
 So far, children have donated $75,000 to schools in Africa through Lifewater.

 “Our program is designed to educate, engage and inspire youth in the US to become Global Citizens,” says Steve Hall, H2O For Life’s Director of School Programs.
 “Through our partnerships with organizations like Lifewater, we are able to provide the ‘action’ piece that is so important to show our US youth that they can make a difference in the world.”